Escape-Technologies/awesome-graphql-security/README.md

 - [Aliasing Attacks](https://blog.escape.tech/graphql-batch-attacks-cause-dos/) - Addressing the Security concerns of GraphQL Aliases.
 - [File Inclusion and Directory Traversal](https://blog.escape.tech/file-inclusion-directory-traversal-graphql/) - File Inclusion and Directory Traversal in GraphQL.
-- [GraphQL CSRF](https://blog.escape.tech/understanding-and-dealing-with-cross-site-request-forgery-attacks/) - Understanding and Dealing with Cross-Site Request Forgery Attacks (CSRF) in GraphQL
+- [GraphQL CSRF](https://blog.escape.tech/understanding-and-dealing-with-cross-site-request-forgery-attacks/) - Understanding and Dealing with Cross-Site Request Forgery Attacks (CSRF) in GraphQL.
 - [GraphQL Cyclic Queries and Depth Limiting](https://blog.escape.tech/cyclic-queries-and-depth-limit/) - The relational aspect of GraphQL can be a vulnerability exploited by running deep and cyclic queries causing your API to crawl under the load and crash.
-- [HTTPS and GraphQL](https://blog.escape.tech/prevent-data-leaks-with-https/) - How HTTPS can prevent Data Leaks
+- [HTTPS and GraphQL](https://blog.escape.tech/prevent-data-leaks-with-https/) - How HTTPS can prevent Data Leaks.
-- [SQL Injection](https://blog.escape.tech/sql-injection-in-graphql/) - SQL Injections in GraphQL
+- [SQL Injection](https://blog.escape.tech/sql-injection-in-graphql/) - SQL Injections in GraphQL.
 - [Verbose Errors Suggestions](https://blog.escape.tech/graphql-verbose-error-suggestions/) - When GraphQL Error Messages become a Security Issue.

 ## Contributing